 3. Our responsibility is to express an opinion on these financial

 statements based on our audit.
-We conducted our audit in accordance

-ethical requirements and plan and perform
+require that we comply with ethical requirements and plan and perform

-the audit to obtain reasonable assurance about whether the financial statements are free
+the audit to obtain reasonable assurance about whether the financial

-4. An audit involves performing procedures to obtain audit evidence
+6. An audit involves performing procedures to obtain audit evidence

 about the amounts and disclosures in the financial statements.
 The

-procedures selected depend on the auditor''s judgement, including the
+procedures selected depend on the auditor''s judgment, including the

 assessment of the risks of material misstatement of the financial